chelsea-angelena/openshift/README.md

-# Openshift Test
+# Openshift Deployment

 Learning to use open shift

 ## Installation

-Use npm to install dependencoes
+Use npm to install dependencies

 ```bash
 cd client && npm i